By: Tanya Rosen

 - A fresh perspective.
 A teen has not experienced “diet burnout”, as common for people who have been dieting for many years.
 This is fresh and exciting.
 There are some disadvantages , although none too serious or unmanageable.

 A changing body

 Puberty and the start of the menstrual cycle for girls all contribute to a changing body, and changing hormones.
-It is important to explain to girls that it is normal for weight to fluctuate around the time of their cycle, and that it does not mean they gained weight.
-It is also important to check height on a regular basis, and that can account for a change on the scale as well.
+It is important to explain to girls that it is normal for weight to fluctuate around the time of their cycle and that it does not mean they gained weight.
+It is also important to check the height on a regular basis, and that can account for a change on the scale as well.
 For every additional inch of height, weight can go up by 5 pounds, which is NOT weight gain, just growth.